loomchild/volume-backup/README.md

     cat some_archive.tar.bz2 | docker run -i -v some_volume:/volume --rm loomchild/volume-backup restore -

 will clean and restore volume named `some_volume` from `some_archive.tar.bz2` archive file.

+### Miscellaneous

+1. Upgrade / update volume-backup

+    docker pull loomchild/volume-backup

+1. Find all containers using a volume (to stop them before backing-up)

+    docker ps -a --filter volume=[volume-name]